krilangs/FYS4150/Project4/README.md

 - funcs.cpp: Contains the Metropolis algorithm function, a function to initialize the expectation values, a function for the probability and functions for writing the results file files to be exported to the Data folder.
 - main.cpp: The main program for running the calculations and functions from funcs.cpp.

 Code was not properly parallelized.
 Tried to use openMP, but for some reason I got an error for armadillo usage when uncommenting the -fopenmp flag in the .pro file.
-So this code is only vectorized with `-O3` and `-floop-parallelize-all`.
+So this code is only vectorized with `-Ofast` in the .pro file and `-floop-parallelize-all`.